User Guide

 Boot the emulator

-• SIDECART: The SidecarT board will boot the cartridge firmware that will set the date and time in the Atari ST computer.
+• SIDECART: The Multi-device will boot the cartridge firmware that will set the date and time in the Atari ST computer.
 After that, the Atari ST will boot normally.
 The firmware will report how the process goes in the screen.
 This is important because the RP2040 must query the NTP server to get the time and set it in the Atari ST computer, and this can take several seconds.
 The Atari ST will not boot until the date and time are set, or fails.

 • DALLAS: The Atari ST will boot normally.
 As explained above, the user must use a program that reads the values provided by the DALLAS 1216 emulator and sets the date and time in the Atari ST computer.
 Please keep in mind that DALLAS RTC emulation will only provide a valid date and time once the RP2040 obtains a valid date and time from the NTP server.